10 Ideas for Basement Window Coverings

 Have you ever come across a design dilemma you just don't know how to solve?

-That's how it is with our basement window coverings.
+That's how it was with our basement window coverings.
 I was recently down in

 the basement packing up Chloe's American girl dollhouse and accessories that

-she no longer plays with (*insert tears*), and I got to thinking about those
+she no longer plays with, and I got to thinking about those basement windows

 Update July 2020: we finally remodelled the basement in the spring of 2020!
 I've updated this post to include basement window covering idea #11: creating decorative black frame window inserts.
 Head over to this post for the full tutorial.